 This one-of-a-kind book required more than eight years of research and reporting.
 Bonné takes readers on a tour through every wine region of France, and features some 800 producers and more than 7,000 wines, plus evocative maps and photography by award-winning photojournalist Susannah Ireland.

-Packaged in a deluxe slip case and encompassing two volumes and nearly 900 pages, The New French Wine won the André Simon Award, and enjoyed widespread critical praise — being named a Wine Book of the Year by The Washington Post and The Boston Globe, and praised by The New York Times as “an opinionated, thought-provoking work that uses wine as a vehicle for cultural history.”
+Packaged in a deluxe slip case and encompassing two volumes and nearly 900 pages, The New French Wine won the André Simon Award, is shortlisted for a 2024 James Beard Award, and has enjoyed widespread critical praise.
+It was named a Wine Book of the Year by The Washington Post and The Boston Globe, and praised by The New York Times as “an opinionated, thought-provoking work that uses wine as a vehicle for cultural history.”